Wat Huai Pla Kang: ‘Wanna see a 9-storied chedi?’

 How to get there

 To get there, you just have to follow Pahonyothin Road, look for the part that leads you to Chiang Rai.
 Keep driving until you pass the junction of King Mengrai Monument and cross Kok River bridge.
 Then, after you get down from the bridge, be steady and turn left at the junction of traffic light.
 From that point, you should pass the restaurant ‘Aek Ocha’.
 And, finally, you will find another junction, just turn right to Mae Yao District and keep going for about 1 kilometre.
 At the time, try to look for the sign written the direction to the temple.
 Yes.
 Just follow it.
+For more comfortable, you can contact Travel Agency in Chiang Mai or Chiang Rai, they can provide a private car with driver or provide tour with air condition for your group.

 Our services :